 Secondly, we want to use the charity’s funds where they’ll make the biggest difference.

-The research also found that only one in every two women had heard of group B Strep.
-While this is a fantastic increase of nearly 400% since 2006 (when only one in every ten women had heard of GBS), it also means we need to reach the half of the pregnant population who don’t know about group B Strep.
+The research also found that one in every five women had not heard of group B Strep (and one in every four first-time Mums).
+While this number is decreasing all the time, we still need to reach the 20-25% of the pregnant population who haven’t yet heard about group B Strep.

 Put together, this tells us that:

-- Almost half of all pregnant women have not heard of group B Strep
+- Between a fifth and a quarter of all pregnant women have not heard of group B Strep

-- Most of those who have heard of GBS can afford to pay £35 for the private test
+- Almost all of those who have heard of GBS said they could afford to pay £35 for the private test

-- Almost all pregnant women would take the test if it were available on the NHS
+- The large majority of pregnant women would take the test if it were available on the NHS

-Until GBS specific testing is routinely available within the NHS, we will focus on raising awareness and providing information so that every mum-to-be has high-quality information on group B Strep, including that GBS-specific testing is available privately.
-Only if she is informed can she make an informed choice about what is right for her and her family.
+Until GBS specific testing is routinely available within the NHS, our focus remains on raising awareness and providing information so that every mum-to-be has high-quality information on group B Strep, including that GBS-specific testing is available privately.
+Only mums have up to date and accurate information can they make an informed choice about what is right for her and her family.
 To achieve this, we need to reach the women who haven’t yet heard of group B Strep.

 Best possible value for money

 Despite punching way above its weight, the charity is really quite small.
-We’re currently a team of three paid part-time staff, plus some lovely office volunteers.
-We’re medically and financially independent and are mainly reliant on donations and fundraising from generous individuals, organisations and trusts.
+We’re currently a team of five paid staff, plus lovely office volunteers.
+We’re medically and financially independent and are mainly reliant on donations and fundraising from generous individuals and organisations.
 We are very careful about spending the charity’s money – we want to get the best possible value out of every penny given and to target those funds to where the need is greatest.